lomaxo/PyInvaders/README.md

 ```

 ## The Bullet class
 Lastly is the Bullet class.
-Again, if we where using inheritance, this could inherit from a parent class shareed by Player and Alien.
+Again, if we where using inheritance, this could inherit from a parent class shared by Player and Alien.
 ```python
 class Bullet:
     """